nathan20021/Complete-LED-Cube-project/README.md

 # Complete-LED-Cube-project
-A complete Led-Cube project with wiring instruction and 4 different presets lighting configuration
+A complete Led-Cube project with wiring instruction and 4 different presets lighting configurations